Shot Taranaki man in state of distress after fight with partner - witness

 Central District Commander Superintendent Chris De Wattigna says yesterday at about 3.40pm police received a call a male had left a property in a distressed state possibly with a firearm.

-Shortly after police located the vehicle parked and partly hidden.
-They appealed for anyone to appear.
-No-one did.
+Shortly after police located a vehicle parked and partly hidden.
+They voice appealed for anyone to come out but no-one did.
+They got closer and a male appeared in driver's seat of the vehicle.

-Soon after a male was visible in the driver's seat with a firearm.
+De Wattigna said the man was challenged to get out of the vehicle.
+He then presented a firearm at the police officers.

-"My understanding was he was in the drivers seat swinging to get out holding the firearm at the moment he was shot," De Wattigna said.
+He was removed from the vehicle and first aid given immediately but died by the time an ambulance arrived.

-Police located a cut down .22 rifle dropped by the male outside the vehicle afterwrards
+Police located a cut down .22 rifle dropped by the male outside the vehicle afterward.

 This is an extremely distressing incident for all concerned, De Wattigna said.